shenhuiying2017/azure-docs.es-es/articles/automation/automation-child-runbooks.md

 <properties
-   pageTitle="Runbooks secundarios en la Automatización de Azure | Microsoft Azure" description="Describe los diferentes métodos para iniciar un runbook en la Automatización de Azure desde otro runbook y compartir información entre ellos." services="automation" documentationCenter="" authors="mgoedtel"
+   pageTitle="Child runbooks in Azure Automation | Microsoft Azure" description="Describes the different methods for starting a runbook in Azure Automation from another runbook and sharing information between them." services="automation" documentationCenter="" authors="mgoedtel"